 Recently I had a discussion with a colleague about an effort he was making to classify our enterprise wiki content.

 His prime motivation was the difficulty to track what was published, who publishes what and where different information are located.
-Thus he was investing in building a directory for the wiki, by providing categorized links to the pages of interest.

 Seeing this, I couldn’t agree less.